cambenesch/cambenesch.github.io/_posts/2024-03-12-chord-intersections.md

 # Problem Formulation

 ### Numeric chord labeling
 Let's start with a circle, then draw a few [chords](https://en.wikipedia.org/wiki/Chord_(geometry)) on its circumference.
 For simplicity, assume no endpoints are reused (see Figure 1).
 Now let's assign a numeric label to each chord.
-Moving counterclockwise from the circle's rightmost edge, search for chord endpoints.
+Moving counterclockwise from the green dashed line, search for chord endpoints.
 Every time we encounter the endpoint of a *newly seen* chord, we can assign that chord the next label.
 For instance, the first endpoint we see will be from Chord 0.
 (If we encounter the second endpoint of an already-labeled chord, that doesn't impact our labeling.)
 The chord numbers in Figure 1 reflect this labeling process.

 <p align="center" width="100%">
     <img width="100%" src="/assets/images/chord1.png"> <br>